At a Glance

 ✨Understand the Role

-Expect scenario-based questions that assess your decision-making and problem-solving abilities.
-Practice responding to hypothetical situations that a Police Constable might face, focusing on your thought process and actions.
+Expect scenario-based questions that assess your problem-solving and decision-making abilities.
+Practice responding to hypothetical situations you might face as a Police Constable, focusing on your thought process and the rationale behind your decisions.